art-vasil/FallDetector/README.md

 ## Execution

-- Please set ALARM_TEXT in settings file with the alarm text as you want and connect web camera to the pc.
+- Please set ALARM_TEXT and IP_CAM_ADDRESS in settings file with the alarm text and ip camera address as you want.

 - Please run the following command in the terminal.